Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Model Implementation and Training

-\paragraph{Datasets} We trained models on 4 node classification datasets.
+We trained models on 4 node classification datasets and 2 graph classification datasets.
 Cora and CiteSeer are two standard graph benchmarks that have been employed for evaluating verification algorithms in a number of previous works \cite{BojchevskiG19,WangJCG21,ScholtenSGBG22,HojnyZCM24}.
 Amazon and Yelp are two Internet fraud datasets, and we employed them to evaluate the performance of our algorithm on real-world high-stakes tasks.
 Because Amazon and Yelp are heterogeneous graphs with three types of edges, we used only the U-P-U edges for Amazon and R-U-R edges for Yelp to ensure compatibility with our GNN architectures.
-Detailed statistical information of these datasets is shown in \tablename~\ref{tab:graphinfo}.
+MUTAG and ENZYMES are two biochemical datasets to predict whether specific properties are present based on the molecular structure.
+Detailed information of these datasets is shown in \tablename~\ref{tab:graphinfo}.